-Inexpensive AI refers to artificial intelligence solutions that are
+Inexpensive AI refers to artificial

 affordable and accessible to a wider range of users or businesses.
 The